pobfdm/pobrescue/README.md

 ## Info

 To connect to network type "nmtui"

 To become root type "sudo -i"
-To assign a password for the root user type: "sudo passwd" The password for the root user is "pob"
+To assign a password for the root user type: "sudo passwd"
+The password for the root user is "pob"
 The password for the pob user is "pob"
 The vnc password is "pob123".
 You can change with "vncpasswd"
+The Samba user is "pob" and password is "pob"

 ## Enabled Services